 An on-line MS nonthesis horticulture program has recently been developed by Texas Tech University.
 The profile of the average student participating in the program does not match the current national demographics of a 25 to 27 year old female.
 Rather, this distance student profile is 40- to 50-year-old male who owns his own horticultural business or serves in a horticultural management position for a city.
 These distance students generally excel academically as they have waited for years to pursue an advanced degree.
 They also communicate effectively and frequently via e-mail or course platform outlets.
 The distance MS students complete a traditional 36-hour program, have a graduate committee of both internal and external faculty members and stand for an oral defense.
 Enrollment has increased an average of 50% each semester the program has been offered.
-The primary challenge incurred since the inception of the program has grown, the BS enrollment has increased almost as rapidly.
+The primary challenge incurred since the inception of the program has been sustained rapid growth.
+While the MS nonthesis program has grown, the BS enrollment has increased almost as rapidly.

-NEXT GENERATION OF SCIENTISTS IS INSPIRED AT AN EARLY AGE
+NEXT GENERATION OF SCIENTISTS IS INSPIRED AT AN EARLY